Glengarry, Edmonton: Residential development

-Residential development in Glengarry largely dates from after World War II and was substantially complete by 1985.
+Residential development in Glengarry largely dates back to after World War II and was completed in 1985.
 According to the 2001 federal census, approximately one in seven (15.2%) residences were built between 1946 and 1960.
-Most of the development was during the 1960s, with seven out of every ten (70.8%) of all residences being constructed between 1961 and 1970.
-The remaining one in eight (12.6%) of residences were built between 1971 and 1985.
+Most of the development was during the 1960s, with seven out of every ten (70.8%) residences being constructed between 1961 and 1970.
+The remaining one in eight (12.6%) residences were built between 1971 and 1985.

-The most common type of residence in the neighbourhood, account for just over half (55%) of all residences according to the 2005 municipal census, is the single-family dwelling.
-Another one in five (21%) of all residences are row houses.
+The single-family dwelling is the most common type of residence in the neighbourhood, accounting for just over half (55%) of all residences according to the 2005 municipal census.
+Another one in five (21%) residences are row houses.
 Rented apartments in both low-rise and high-rise buildings account for another 17%.
 Duplexes account for the remaining 7%.
-Approximately three out of every four (73%) residences are owner-occupied while the remaining one out of every four (27%) are rented.
+Approximately three out of every four (73%) residences are owner-occupied, while the remaining one out of every four (27%) are rented.